Higher extension closure and $d$-exact categories: Higher extension closure

 \subsection{Higher extension closure implies cluster tilting}

 The goal of this subsection is to show that if $\uc$ is $d$-extension-closed and closed under additive complements, then $\uc$ is a $d$-cluster tilting subcategory of $\uc_d(\uc^d(\ec))$.
 Note that $\uc_d(\uc^d(\ec))$ is extension closed in $\ec$ by \Cref{cor: extclosure}, since $\uc$ is $d$-extension closed in $\uc^d(\ec)$ by \Cref{dExtClosedInU^d}.
-Hence, it is an exact category.
+Hence, we will always consider it as a fully exact subcategory of $\ec$.

 First, we need the following lemma.